The past few years have seen massive GDPR fines handed out to firms. Here's a breakdown of the top 20 penalties from 2018 to 2025 thus far.

 It appears that either fines are getting steeper or the breaches are becoming more serious with time.
 After a year of relatively low fines in 2019, the following two years saw some hefty penalties.

 In recent times, 2022 and 2023 have a near-even split, although 2023 has seen the largest GDPR fine ever issued and has three of the top five all-time fines.
-Uber's €290m fine in 2024 sits just outside of the top 5 all-time biggest penalties.
+LinkedIn's €310m fine and Uber's €290m penalty in 2024 sit just outside of the top five all-time biggest penalties.
+This indicates that although we have seen a decline in penalty amounts in 2024, there is still cause for concern.
+TikTok's €530m fine in 2025 is proof of this, as it stands as the third largest GDPR penalty to date.

 We continuously track the largest GDPR penalties each year.
-If you're interested in the full details, have a look at the all-time biggest ICO fines below the most recent fines in 2024.
+If you're interested in the full details, have a look at the all-time biggest ICO fines below the most recent fines in 2026.

 GDPR breaches - Art.
 46 (1)